Survey: CPU and VM boot time

 While looking through various Qubes forums, I noticed that prospective Qubes users tend to worry about whether their systems are powerful enough.
 I’ve also wondered what the impact of CPU power on Qubes OS’ operating speed is.
 There aren’t any good resources on this.
 Since I don’t have access to a bunch of computers to experiment on myself, I came up with a standardized test we can use to create a handy reference table.

-tl;dr - This is a very crude test that just aims to find out the impact of CPU speed on VM start up time, and shouldn’t be impacted by RAM, core count, etc. Hopefully someday there’ll be something like a Qubes compatibility benchmark.
+tl;dr - This is a crude test that aims to find out the impact of CPU power on VM start time

-2. Install a pristine, untouched version of the debian-x-minimal template.
-The template can be installed by entering sudo qubes-dom0-update qubes-template-debian-11-minimal into dom0 (or qvm-template install debian-11-minimal).
-Clone then delete your existing installation if necessary.
-Please do not modify this template before the test.
-This includes updating the template.
+1. Install a new copy of the latest Debian minimal template.
+The template can be installed by entering qvm-template install debian-x-minimal into dom0 (rename your existing installation if necessary).
+Do not update or modify this template before the test

-4. Run time qvm-start debian-11-minimal and make note of the real time returned.
-It is recommended you run this test multiple times to get a more reliable result. @wind.gmbh wrote a little script that’s short enough to manually enter into dom0:
+3. Run time qvm-start debian-12-minimal and make note of the real time returned.
+We recommend you run this test multiple times to get a more reliable result. @wind.gmbh wrote a script that’s short enough to manually enter into dom0:

 #!/usr/bin/bash